 One pilot, known as Tele-health, addressed patients with limited mobility (such as those recovering from a stroke) getting the treatment they need.

-The trial helped patients to recover without needing to travel to hospitals or surgeries.
-With specially designed tablets, patients are guided through exercises – and their movements recorded by camera and motion sensors.
+The trial helped patients recover without travelling to hospitals or surgeries.
+With specially designed tablets, patients are guided through exercises – and their movements are recorded by camera and motion sensors.